DolusMockServer/dolus/README.md

 3. Start the Dolus server.
 The server will listen for incoming requests and match them against the predefined expectations.
 If a match is found, the server will return the corresponding response.

 ---

-Please note that this is a basic outline and might not cover all aspects of your project.
-You should expand upon this outline with more specific information about your project, such as how to install and run it, how to contribute, and any other relevant details.